-SAVIP advocates offer support and services to students, faculty and staff who are survivors of sexual assault, attempted sexual assault, relationship difficulties, dating issues, domestic issues and/or any other forms of interpersonal violence.
-Services include:
+SAVIP advocates offer support and a variety of services to students, faculty and staff who are survivors of interpersonal violence (sexual assault, attempted sexual assault, intimate partner violence and/or stalking).
+These include:

-- 24-hour, on-call services to assist students, faculty and staff
+- 24/7 on-call services to assist students, faculty and staff

 - Academic assistance